State Theatre (New Brunswick, New Jersey): Revitalization

 The State Theatre continued to operate into the 1960s until audiences switched to multiplex cinemas.
 RKO sold the building to a business that showed adult movies and the structure declined.
 In 1979 it was purchased by the New Brunswick Development Corporation as part of New Brunswick's revitalization project for $455,000.

 In 1986, the New Brunswick Cultural Center, led by Chairman Richard B. Sellars, former chairman and CEO of Johnson & Johnson acquired the State Theatre from the New Brunswick Development Corporation, and in 1987 began a $3 million renovation.
 The State Theatre reopened as a performing arts center on April 24, 1988, with a performance by the Jerusalem Symphony Orchestra.

 In December 2003, with the help of the Middlesex County and Board of County Commissioners, the theater received $3 million for interior restoration.
 Up to 20 layers of paint were stripped away to determine the original color scheme.
 The ornamental plaster domed ceiling were repaired, and upgrades were made to the sound and lighting systems.

 The theatre re-opened in October 2004 with a performance by comedian Jay Leno.
 In the summer of 2010, the State Theatre installed a new heating, ventilation, and air conditioning system costing $1 million provided by Middlesex County.

 Today, State Theatre New Jersey continues to flourish as the centerpiece and premier venue for New Brunswick, New Jersey arts community.
 State Theatre presents a diverse roaster of entertainment, including international orchestras, Broadway, comedy, dance, pop, rock, family events, and more.

 In addition to presenting mainstage performances, State Theatre New Jersey hosts over 180 education and community engagement programs reaching 30,000 students, teachers, and families each year, with performances, workshops, artist residencies, Sensory friendly performances, and other activities.

-As of June 2020, over six million people have come through the doors of the theater.

 A new blade marquee was installed during the summer of 2021, as part of major renovations.